-The Company has also issued 5,230,000 placement agent warrants and is obligated to issue up to 5,230,000 additional placement agent warrants under certain circumstances as more fully described in the description of the Transaction in "Business" below, which has the potential to add an additional 10,460,000 shares to the total number of shares of common stock issued and outstanding.
+The Company may be obligated to issue up to 5,230,000 additional placement agent warrants under certain circumstances as more fully described in the description of the transaction in "Business" below, which has the potential to add an additional 5,230,000 shares to the total number of shares of common stock issued and outstanding.

 Significant shares of common stock are held by our principal shareholders, other Company insiders and other large shareholders.
-As "affiliates" (as defined under Rule 144 of the Securities Act ("Rule 144")) of the Company, our principal shareholders, other Company insiders and other large shareholders may only sell their shares of common stock in the public market pursuant to an effective registration statement or in compliance with Rule 144.
+As affiliates as defined under Rule 144 of the Securities Act or Rule 144 of the Company, our principal shareholders, other Company insiders and other large shareholders may only sell their shares of common stock in the public market pursuant to an effective registration statement or in compliance with Rule 144.